 Bystanders: Those who are not involved in the bullying but who see it happening.

-- Some bystanders might directly confront the bully to support the victim, while others might encourage the victim, for example, by telling them to ignore it, trying to comfort the victim, or recommending that the victim speak to someone who could help.
+- Research shows that many factors can influence whether someone will or will not step in when they see someone being cyberbullied, but having empathy and a school environment where they feel cyberbullying is taken seriously can make a difference for defending and reporting.
 Some bystanders might engage in negative behaviors, such as by forwarding harmful content, taking and sharing screenshots, or adding comments to hurtful online threads.
 These behaviors spread the message to a wider audience, potentially increasing psychological harm to the victim.
 In this case, the bystander becomes a bully.

 How common is cyberbullying?

 Nearly 100% of teens report having access to a smartphone or home computer, and nearly half of teens report that they are online “almost constantly”.
 In the United States, about 16% of high school students report being cyberbullied in 2019; sadly, students identifying as LGBTQ reported a much higher rate of online bullying; almost 27% of students identifying as gay, lesbian, or bisexual reported cyberbullying.
 A survey from 2022 found that 46% of U.S teens reported ever experiencing cyberbullying behaviors which included being called offensive names or having rumors spread about them online.

 Because the bullying occurs on digital devices and accounts, it can be particularly harmful to the reputations of the bully and the victim and can be more persistent and permanent and harder to notice than more traditional in-person forms of bullying.